raspberrypilearning/pick-your-favourite/en/step_4.md

 ### Use JavaScript to add the content and colours

-Now you are going to add the JavaScript that will add the class to slot 1 and fill it with your content!
+Now you are going to write the JavaScript that adds the class to slot 1 and fill it with your content!

 --- task ---